khaled-alshamaa/gee/MiddleEast-EVI-Trend-2003-2018.md

 * 3<sup>rd</sup> Story: [Drought and Water Level](#3rd-story-drought-and-water-level)
 * 4<sup>th</sup> Story: [Crises Impact on Agriculture](#4th-story-crises-impact-on-agriculture)

-Find below the script that I developed to generate this map:
+Find below the script that I developed to generate this map (you can test it online [here](https://code.earthengine.google.com/9508fccb9c007c50ddb86c91ffe1f2c7)):

 ```javascript
 // Library that includes all the utility functions for ease of use